Advanced Liver transplant in India with highest success rates | Liver transplant cost in India

 The liver is located on the right side of the abdomen and weighs approximately 1500 g.

-The liver is composed of two large parts, called the right and left lobes.
+It is composed of two large parts, called the right and left lobes.
 The gallbladder is located below the liver, along with the pancreas and intestines.
-The liver and these organs work hand in hand to digest, absorb and process food.
+The liver and these organs work together to digest, absorb, and process food.

 The signs and symptoms of liver failure may include